Pascual-Castroviejo syndrome type 1: Differential diagnosis

+Coffin syndrome must also be considered due to the facial appearance, which includes a large forehead, hypertelorism, and some degree of micrognathia.
+Coffin syndrome patients have vertebral anomalies that contribute to kyphosis, but no rib deformities have been described, and facial dysmorphic traits are more evident.
+Similar dysmorphic traits have been described in Robinow syndrome, albeit many features, such as normal genitalia, mental impairment, and a lack of limb bone deformities, are discordant.

 Treatment

 There is no known treatment for this condition.
 Surgery may be helpful in treating the cleft lip and palate.

 Prognosis

 All cases to date have been reported in children.
 Long term prognosis is not known.

 Epidemiology

 Pascual-Castroviejo syndrome type 1 is rare.
 About 20 cases have been reported worldwide.

 History

 This condition was first described in 1975.